ngozosanca0/Security-Plus-Notes/README.md

 - A documented set of steps.
 - Example: How to create a user.
 How to reset a password.
 How to install software.
 - Everyone follows the same procedure.

+## Active Directory

+USER ACCOUNT
+- User account is a digital identity that Active Directory creates for a person so they can log in and use company resources.
+- Just like you need an ID card to enter certain buildings, you need a user account to access a company's computers, files, email, printers, and applications.
+- every user account stores information about that person.
+- Examples: First name, Last name, Username, Password, Employee ID, Email address, Department, Job title, Office, Phone number, Manager, Group memberships.
+- everything is stored inside Active Directory.
+- without user accounts: anyone could log into any computer, that's a security nightmare.